rymndhng/release-on-push-action/README.md

 ### How can I get the generated tag or version?

-On a successful release, this action creates an output parameters `tag_name` and `name`.
+On a successful release, this action creates an output parameters `tag_name` and `version`.

 Example of how to consume this: